aknabi/smalltalkje/README.md

 - M5Stick repo

 This is a very early project.
 Right now builds in VisualStudio Code wiht PlatformIO plugin the and runs (on the Mac at least).
+Also builds with XCode to run basic VM on the Mac for testing and image creation.

 Publishing so that folks can take a look.